 You may wish to engage an IP professional to assist with international applications.
-See more on International IP on our website.
+See more on our website - International IP.

 Once you file a trade mark application in Australia, you can generally claim 'priority' from this Australian application when applying in other countries in the following 6 months.
 This means that your corresponding overseas applications will have the same effective filing date as your Australian application.
 The 6 month 'priority period' allows time to determine which foreign countries are a priority, and also defers filing costs for foreign applications.